Open Membership RSS 0.4

 B.2 Adversarial tests

-- Webhook order-of-arrival edge cases (refund arrives before subscription.created)
+- Webhook order-of-arrival edge cases (refund before

 Appendix C, Companion specs